 The creation of a multi-modal transportation system is important to Mississauga to enable the efficient movement of people and goods.
 The regional transportation system will primarily be accommodated on Provincial highways, rail and higher order transit corridors and at the Airport.
 The local transportation system will primarily be accommodated on City roads and multi-use trails.
-This system will focus on the day-to-day travel needs of those who live, work or play in Mississauga and will increasingly emphasize opportunities for transit and active transportation.
+This system will focus on the day-to-day travel needs of those that live, work or play in Mississauga and will increasingly emphasize opportunities for transit and active transportation.

-Schedules 5, 6 and 7 show the long term road, transit and cycling networks that will form the basis of the transportation system.
-Tables 8-1 to 8-4 provide the designated right-of-way widths based on the road classification system for City roads.
-Schedule 8 shows the designated right-of-way widths for arterial and major collector roads necessary to achieve the long term multi-modal transportation system under the City and Region's jurisdiction.
+Schedules 5, 6 and 7 show the long-term road, transit and cycling networks that will form the basis of the transportation system.
+Tables 7-1 to 7-4 provide the designated right-of-way widths based on the road classification system for City roads.
+Schedule 8 shows the designated right-of-way widths necessary to achieve the long-term multimodal transportation system under the City and Region's jurisdiction.